-Social Media Management: Social Calandars
+Social Media Management: Social Calendar

-But what about social media editorial calendars?
-While it’s easy enough to develop a social media calendar that coincides directly with your blog output and, from time to time, the products your business offers, how do one-off conversations and replies on social networks play into your initial editorial calendar?
+Social Media OptimizationBut what about social media editorial calendars?
+While it’s easy to develop a social media calendar that coincides directly with your blog output and, from time to time, the products your business offers, how do one-off conversations and replies on social networks play into your initial editorial calendar?
 And more importantly, does it matter that you have one?

-Pro – Less stress on a day to day basis
+Pro – Less stress on a day-to-day basis

 Pro – Always Be Prepared